Holo-John/GT7-Output-Extension/README.md

 2. Checkout the repository to a local folder

+3. Go to your local folder, and copy ".env.example" to ".env".
+Follow the instructions inside the file to enter necessary paths.

-3. Open your local folder in Visual Studio Code
+4. Open your local folder in Visual Studio Code

-4. Setup the .venv environment required for testing:
+5. Setup the .venv environment required for testing:
    - In Visual Studio Code, press <CTRL>+<SHIFT>+<P>
    - Enter Tasks: Run Task (follow autocompletion)
    - Enter GT7: Setup .venv (follow autocompletion)